The Employment Law Review: Malaysia

 There is no regulated or fixed number of working hours except for employees who are governed by the EA.
-Under Section 60A of the EA, employees must not be required to work for more than five consecutive hours without a period of leisure of not less than 30 minutes, or for more than eight hours in one day, or spread over a period of more than 10 hours in one day, and for no more than 48 hours in one week.
-Furthermore, no employer is allowed to require any female employee to work in any industrial undertaking between 10pm and 5am, nor work for a day without having had a period of 11 consecutive hours free from the work.30 The DGL has the power to provide a written exemption to any female employee, or classes of female employees, from any restriction in Section 34 of the EA.
-In practice, these exemptions have been given.31 There is also a blanket exemption given for all employers, provided that certain conditions are met.32
+Under Section 60A of the EA, employees must not be required to work for more than five consecutive hours without a rest period of not less than 30 minutes, or for more than eight hours in one day, or spread over a period of more than 10 hours in one day, and for no more than 48 hours in one week.
+Furthermore, no employer is allowed to require any female employee to work in any industrial undertaking between 10pm and 5am, nor work for a day without having had a period of 11 consecutive hours free from the work.23 The DGL has the power to provide a written exemption to any female employee, or classes of female employees, from any restriction in Section 34 of the EA.
+In practice, these exemptions have been given.24 There is also a blanket exemption given for all employers, provided that certain conditions are met.25

 As regards the hiring of a foreign worker, the employer must apply in advance for immigration security clearance (ISC) at an ISC centre in the source country and for a visa with reference from the Immigration Department.
-An employer who employs a foreign worker must furnish the DGL with the particulars of the foreign worker, within 14 days of employment, by forwarding the particulars to the nearest office of the DGL.38 In respect of registration, the employer must prepare and keep one or more registers containing information regarding each foreign worker it has employed.
-There is currently no express limitation on the number of foreign workers that a company may employ but a maximum quota of foreign workers must be obtained by employers and companies from the Ministry of Home Affairs.39
+An employer who employs a foreign worker must furnish the DGL with the particulars of the foreign worker, within 14 days of employment, by forwarding the particulars to the nearest office of the DGL.31 In respect of registration, the employer must prepare and keep one or more registers containing information regarding each foreign worker it has employed.
+There is currently no express limitation on the number of foreign workers that a company may employ but a maximum quota of foreign workers must be obtained by employers and companies from the Ministry of Home Affairs.32

 Employers must apply to the Immigration Department for the necessary visa and visit passes for foreign workers.
 New foreign workers starting work in Malaysia on or after 1 January 2019 will have to be registered by their employers with SOCSO under the Employment Injury Scheme.
 The employer or company is also required to make EIS contributions to the relevant employment insurance fund.
 This EIS fund provides for a number of benefits, such as re-employment allowance, reduced income allowance, training allowance and assistance with finding a job.